Quodlibet I

 De Deo, angelo et homine

-On God, an Angel, and Man
+On God, Angels, and Man

 De Deo